 As long as makeup has been around, so have been makeup related myths.
 The beauty world is full of conflicting advice about makeup and skincare and it's difficult to understand which ones to believe and which ones not to.
 These include how to wear makeup, when to apply what, in what order to use products, where to use what, what to buy and the list goes on.
 With so much information available, there are many myths that crop up too so today, we are busting all those makeup myths that you may be having.

-Matching foundation on your hand or wrist is alright
+Matching foundation on your hand or wrist

 Cover spots with concealer only before applying foundation